overcharged ac system gauge readings

 Anytime you overcharge your AC, it could cause permanent compressor failure, which happens to be the pump for the refrigerant.

-It also means that the change from liquid to gas will not happen, meaning that the compressor will begin to produce liquid coolant instead of gas.
+It also means that the changing from liquid to gas will not happen, meaning that the compressor will begin to produce liquid coolant instead of gas.

 This is because it will be working extremely hard to pump the excessive coolant through the lines.